IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 ### General guidelines

 - 01 - Business rules and local regulatory requirements prevail over data properties technical restrictions (data length, pattern) expressed in the ontology if relevant.
-- 02 - When converting from ONE Record to CXML/CIMP there is no specific general guideline on the truncation of data properties.
-In CXML to CIMP conversion, such rules are expressed in IATA CXML Toolkit.
+- 02 - When converting from ONE Record to CXML the general rule is to truncate data to fit CXML length restrictions.
+In CXML to CIMP conversion, the rules is expressed in CXML toolkit.
+- 03 - In ONE Record there is no restrictions regarding the number of decimals that can be used (E.g. for Weight).
+When there is such a restriction with CXML (business recommendation or technical restriction) it is common practice to **round up** number to the nearer decimal allowed.
+From an operation perspective it also makes no sense to have data with too many decimals, e.g. a weight with more than 4 decimals.
-- 03 - In ONE Record we try to avoid duplicate data as much as possible, especially **totals** are usually not in ONE Record data model if all detailed data are already available.
+- 04 - In ONE Record we try to avoid duplicate data as much as possible, especially **totals** are usually not in ONE Record data model if all detailed data are already available.
 This applies for instance for the total or summary values of charges.

 ## XFWB Mapping
 ### Proposed mechanism